Public Rights of Way in Effingham

 - to report a problem on a Public Right of Way to Surrey County Council, click here to use the Surrey County Council on-line report form.

-Effingham also has some permissive paths, for instance alongside part of the west side of Beech Avenue, on Effingham Common, and alongside the Howard of Effingham School’s western boundary.
+Effingham also has some permissive paths, for instance alongside part of the west side of Beech Avenue, on Effingham Common.
 A permissive path is where a landowner makes a particular route available for public use but can later withdraw it if they choose.
 The public do not gain a ‘right’ to use these paths over the passage of time.
 Permissive paths don’t have numbers.
 Responsibility for maintaining them varies, depending on the agreement that has been made.

 Rights of Way on Effingham Common